carloslack/volundr/README.md

 ### Example options

-    There is the "run" script which is a bit handy (it even has crafted auto-completion!)
+    There is a "run" script which is a bit handy (it even has crafted auto-completion!)

      $ source ./completion.sh
-     $ ./run <TAB>
+     $ ./run
-    Use <example code> [-h] [[parameters]
+    Use <example code> [[example] [-h]]
-    Parameters:
+    examples:
         example-headers
+        example-infect-text
+        example-infect-note
         example-long
         example-sctidx
-    example-infect-text
-    example-infect-note

     Some of them: